motunla/remote-work-stress-R/README.md

 ## Key Findings
 - Weak correlations between remote ratio and stress level
 - No significant differences in stress by job role (ANOVA)
-- Logistic regression showed interaction effects between age and work arrangement on burnout likelihood
+- Logistic regression model revealed that onsite workers were significantly less likely to have high burnout compared to hybrid workers.
+No significant interaction effects were found between age and work arrangement.

 ## Limitations
 The synthetic data had limited variation and some categorical imbalance, which constrained model significance.
-However, the project provided strong experience in data modeling, visualization, and collaborative analysis.
+However, the project provided significant experience in data modeling, visualization, and collaborative analysis.

-## Next Steps
+## Code Access
-Future work could explore real-world datasets (e.g., EPA, census), apply machine learning techniques, or build dashboards for policy insights.
+The full R script for this analysis is available in `remote_work_stress_analysis.R`.